harmonicworks/harmonicworks.github.io/README.md

-# 🎧 Music Mindset
+# 🎧 HarmonicWorks

-Hi, I’m Maurice — a musician, writer, and soon-to-be data science student.
+Hi, I’m Maurice — a musician, writer, and creative nerd.
 I explore the intersection of music, technology, and human creativity.
 This space is where I blend structured logic with expressive sound,
 and where code meets composition.